arjundhanjal/ps_new-homedrive/README.md

 4. Mapping the drive

    Finally, the script will add `$AccountName` to `$ADGroup`, which allows for the potential to map the user's home drive to a network share upon login.
 This drive mapping functionality is not included in the script, though.
-For this part to work, the system administrator must first create a Group Policy Object (GPO) which maps `\\$HomeDirectory` to `%username%` for members of `$ADGroup`.
+For this part to work, the system administrator must first create a Group Policy Object (GPO) which maps `\\$HomeDirectory` to `$HomeDrive` for `%username%`, a member of `$ADGroup`.